-Speaker: Verónica Martínez-Cerdeño, Associate Professor, Department of Pathology and Laboratory Medicine, School of Medicine
+Speaker: Verónica Martínez-Cerdeño, Associate Professor, Pathology and Laboratory Medicine

 Location: Life Sciences Building, Room 1022 (see parking and transportation information below)

 Time: Thursday, January 9, 3:10-4:00PM

 Title: Cortical interlaminar astrocytes during development and evolution

 Astrocytes are one of the main cell types in the cerebral cortex of the brain.
 Cortical astrocytes are known as protoplasmic and occupy a spherical cortical area where they exert their action.
 However, another type of astrocyte, the interlaminar astrocyte (ILA), is also present in the cortex.
 ILA have a soma in layer I, long interlaminar processes running toward deep cortical layers, occupy columnar area, and exert actions across multiple cortical lamina.